 See also, Database Console.

-Opening the database console
+Opening a database console

-- Open the Database tool window.
+Using the Database tool window

 - Click on the title bar if the toolbar is hidden.

 - Click on the toolbar if the toolbar is shown.